 Education has always been an integral part of Alexis' family.
-Her father, with over 45 years of experience as a special education teacher, Principal, and Director in NYC Public Schools and in Brick, NJ, currently serves as a Special Education Student Adviser and Mentor at Western Carolina University in Asheville, NC.
-His extensive backgro
+Her father, with over 45 years of experience as a special education teacher, Principal, and SPED Director in NYC Public Schools and in Brick, NJ, is currently "retired" but serves as a Special Education Student Adviser and Mentor at Western Carolina University in Asheville, NC.

-Alexis' mother, who holds a double master's degree from Columbia University in NY, has dedicated 20 years to serving as a LCSW School Social Worker and case manager for thousands of IEPs.
+Alexis' mother, who holds a double master's degree from Columbia University in NY, has dedicated 20 years to serving as a LCSW School Social Worker and case manager for thousands of IEPs in NJ and is now retired in Lake Wylie.

 As an athlete, Alexis felt a strong calling to teach Health and Physical Education in NJ, achieving Dual Certification.
 She earned her undergraduate degree in Kinesiology/Physical Education and has completed a master's equivalent of over 35 credits in Health Education.